A One-of-a-Kind Training

 There are so many different life experiences represented and it doesn't matter where you are at, there's something for you.One of the things that is so unique about this training is that it's not just designed for people who are purely interested in becoming professional counselors and it's not just designed for people who are purely interested in doing interpersonal work and learning about themselves.There's something for everyone and one of the things that I really like is that it attracts people from all different walks of life.
 Amani Dunham, PUBLIC SCHOOL TEACHER

 The Core Curriculum

-Interchange’s Coaching and Counseling Training is taught by Steve Bearman, Ph.D. and supported by a leadership team of skilled Facilitators, Assistants, and Allys, all of whom are Interchange Graduates.
+Interchange’s Coaching and Counseling Training is taught by Steve Bearman, Ph.D. and supported by a leadership team of skilled Facilitators, Assistants, and Allies, all of whom are Interchange Graduates.

 The core training takes place over 10 intensive weekends at our San Francisco campus located on Treasure Island.
 Classes begin at 8:30 am and go until 6:30 pm on both Saturday and Sunday.
-The Advanced Track, a new addition to the Interchange Curriculum, takes place on the Mondays following the Interchange weekend from 10:30 am until 6:00 pm.
+The Advanced Track extra day of training takes place on the Mondays following the Interchange weekend from 10:30 am until 6:00 pm.
 Interchange weekends are a rich mix of lectures, discussions, experiential exercises, counseling demonstrations, group activities and opportunities to practice counseling with coaching and feedback.

 Explore the 10 Training Weekends

 Over the course of the year, you will be immersed in one approach to counseling after another, learning the most effective theories, modalities, and counseling techniques out there.